opulo-inc/lumenpnp/doc/content/en/docs/wiring-and-pneumatics/sheathing-umbilicals/index.md

 ### Sheathing the cables

 Now, cut a 1475mm piece of sheathing from the remainder and expand it by compressing it.
-You should find that inserting the two cables at the correct offset will maintain this offset while pushing the sheathing over them.
-Follow the pictures below for a good method of pushing the cables through the sheathing.
+You should find that inserting the cables at the correct offset will maintain this offset while pushing the sheathing over them.
+If it starts to fray a little bit, don't worry!
+This is purely a cosmetic step; you can trim off any frayed bits and use the heatshrink to clean up the ends.

 ### Heatshrink